The SPIN® Safe tactile guidance system enables barrier-free construction in accordance with DIN 18040-1, DIN 32984 and DIN 32975.

 Easy to clean

-For more information on the technical details of the guidance system for the blind, see the following link:
+Further information on the technical details of the tactile guidance system can be found under the following link: